fortrabbit/blog/mission-statement-the-new-dashboard.md

 ---

-title: "New dashboard mission statement"
+title: New dashboard mission statement
 author: fl
-excerpt: "What to expect from our new dashboard."
+excerpt: What to expect from our new dashboard.
 image: dashboard-mission-statement.jpg
 created: 2014-09-08
+published: true
+tags:
+  - chronicles
 ---

 # Is fortrabbit still around?